flightaware/tclcurl-fa/README.md

 ## Authors

-Written by:  Andres Garcia (fandom@telefonica.net)
+Originally written by:  Andres Garcia (fandom@telefonica.net)

-Cloned from a repo once at:  https://bitbucket.org/smh377/tclcurl/
+Cloned from a repo by Steve Havelka once at:  https://bitbucket.org/smh377/tclcurl/

 ## License